joseym/li3_frontender/README.md

 ***

-> Instructions will be added below as they as I build it out
+> Instructions will be added below as I build out plugin features

 ***